busybugs/ripple/README.md

 ### Build from source

 We provide a `Docker` image for building `ripple` from source.
-To build and run the image ensure you have [Docker](https://docs.docker.com/get-docker/) installed and follow:
+To build and run the image ensure you have [Docker](https://docs.docker.com/get-docker/) installed.
+Afterwards, run:

 ```bash
 # Replace <tag> with a tag of your choice